Skip to main content

 6. Height

-2. Where the height regulations or allowed height encroachments of the underlying district conflict with these height requirements, the height requirements of the historic development standards shall control.
+1. Where the height regulations or allowed height of the underlying zoning conflicts with the special character of the district or landmark as determined through a Certificate of Appropriateness, the more restrictive shall control.

 7. Signs